witnet/witnet-rust/docs/contributing.md

 # Contributing to Witnet-rust

-:tada: Thank you for being interested in contributing to Witnet! :tada:
+:tada: Thank you for joining the Witnet community and showing interest in making your first contribution! :tada:

-The following is a set of guidelines and helpful pointers for contributing to Witnet The keyword here is guidelines, not rules.
+The following is a set of guidelines and helpful pointers for contributing to Witnet.
+The keyword here is _guidelines_, not rules.
 As such, use your best judgement and feel free to propose changes to even this document.

 ## Code of conduct